Knosper/My-Dear-Imgui-example/README.md

 After building the project, run the generated executable to start the application and explore the various GUI components implemented with Dear ImGui.

-## Contributing

-Contributions are welcome!
-A contributing guide will be provided soon.

 ## License

 This Dear Imgui open-sourced under the MIT license.
 See the [LICENSE.md](https://github.com/ocornut/imgui/blob/master/LICENSE.txt) file for details.